goatgirl86/17_Sup_Machine_Learning/README.md

 6. (Worst) Cluster Centroid Undersampling

 ### Conclusions
-Despite the above rankings, all models have low precision scores for “high-risk” entries.
-As precision is a measure of the model’s ability to predict positive results correctly, I would conclude that NONE of the models are good at predicting people most at-risk of loan default. **As a result, I would NOT recommend “Fast Lending” use any of these models for analysis of credit risk and loan determination.
-I believe other machine learning prediction models need to be assessed.**
+Despite the above rankings (including Easy Ensemble's high ranking on accuracy and recall), ALL models have low precision scores for “high risk” entries.
+As precision is a measure of the model’s ability to predict positive results correctly, all models are going to result in more false positives relative to true positives.
+That is, there will be more low risk entries predicted as high risk than actual high risk correctly predicted as high risk.
+While it is better to reject low-risk applicants than accept high-risk applications, if "Fast Lending" accepts any of these models, they jeopardize losing future interest income by rejecting good loan applicants.

+**As a result, before “Fast Lending” uses any of these models, I believe other machine learning prediction models need to be assessed.**